Overview

 This medicine is only available on prescription.
 Always follow the amount prescribed (dose) by your doctor, and read the leaflet that comes with your medicine.

-Carbamazepine is also known by the brand names Carbagen® and Tegretol®.
+Carbamazepine is also known by the brand names Curatil® and Tegretol®.

 Taking carbamazepine

-Most people take carbamazepine 1 to 4 times each day.
+Most people take carbamazepine up to 4 times each day.
+Your doctor will tell you when you need to take it.

 • Try to space your doses of carbamazepine evenly through the day.
-For example, first thing in the morning, lunchtime, afternoon and in the evening.
+For example, first thing in the morning, lunchtime, late afternoon and in the evening before bed.

 • You can take carbamazepine with or without food.